dcac/dcac.github.io/_posts/features/2015-05-07-the-superhero-craze-isnt-superficial.md

 On balance, the people at the helm of this particular Juggernaut have managed to smooth out most of the rough edges and create a body of work that holds up over time.
 These are thoroughly enjoyable films.
 They don’t speak to everyone, but what does (other than the truly banal).

-The best of them—[_Avengers_](http://www.dearcastandcrew.com/content/2012/5/11/the-avengers.html), _Iron Man,_ [_Iron Man 3_](http://www.dearcastandcrew.com/content/2013/5/3/iron-man-3.html) and _Captain America: Winter Soldier_—are quality works of genre fiction.
+The best of them—[_Avengers_](http://www.dearcastandcrew.com/content/2012/5/11/the-avengers.html), _Iron Man,_ [_Iron Man 3_](http://www.dearcastandcrew.com/content/2013/5/3/iron-man-3.html), and _Captain America: Winter Soldier_—are quality works of genre fiction.
 They are well-written, well-executed, beautiful to look at, and emotionally compelling.
 More importantly, they move the whole story towards something that might be truly special.
 Fingers crossed.

 What I am sure of is that the pointless hand-wringing over these films and their supposed lack of depth is misplaced.
 They are primarily entertainments, in the same way that most Broadway musicals are—or any kind of music, or most books, or any piece of cultural ephemera we consume.
 They are worth exactly as much time, energy, and attention as you want to give them.
 And if you prefer other things one of the very great features of middlebrow culture (at this point in history) is that you can never see a Marvel film as long as you live and still not lose a minute of sleep or lack any number of quality alternatives.

 {% contentfor signature %}
-Excelsior,
+**Excelsior,**

 Tim
 {% endcontentfor %}